jalantechnologies/handbook/engineering/onboarding-experienced-hire.md

 #### Step 4: Raise a PR containing changes to update a TODO item.

-Please make sure all PR’s have appropriate automated tests associated with the changes .Please ping `eng-onboarding` Slack channel with PR link for review.
+Please make sure all PR’s have appropriate automated tests associated with the changes.
+Please ping `eng-onboarding` Slack channel with PR link for review.

 #### Step 5: Raise a PR containing changes to fetch a TODO item.